Gregofi/metrics/integration_tests/README.md

 It will also be checked that class `A` exists with 5 public methods and 3 private methods.

 Use following keys for function metrics
-- Cyclomatic complexity: cc
+- Cyclomatic complexity: cyclomatic
-- Lines of code: loc
+- Lines of code: lines
-- Number of statements: nos
+- Number of statements: statements
 - NPath: npath
-- fan-in: fanin
+- fan-in: fan_in
-- fan-out: fanout
+- fan-out: fan_out

 And for classes
 - Number of public methods: methodpub
 - Number of private methods: methodpriv
 - TODO

+The keys are the same as in the XML export.